donascimentoantonio/Ambev.DevEvaluation.Cris/README.md

    docker-compose --project-name ambevdev ps
    ```

-2. Use the command below to list all running containers and their mapped ports:
+2. Use the command below to list all running containers and their mapped ports:SELECT * FROM "Sales";

    ```
    docker-compose --project-name ambevdev ps